-- Support with developing internal and external communications materials to bring awareness to MCHN’s portfolio and partnerships.
+- Support developing internal and external communications materials to bring awareness to MCHN’s portfolio and partnerships.

-- Support team to develop a series of human-interest stories and visual communications materials to illustrate complex health concepts for a lay audience.
+- Engage with partners to develop a series of human-interest stories and visual communications materials to illustrate complex health concepts for a lay audience.

 - Help monitor analytics to track impact in order to inform future communication and outreach efforts, including researching and applying new metrics and developing regular reports.